The Evolution of Stormwater Management on Solar Developments

 As anticipated, the response to these questions from developers versus that of plan reviewers vary.
 Some developers argue that no stormwater management requirements are needed at all, especially if the access roadways were permeable; while plan reviewers have pushed back, responding that the installation process alone would influence the hydrologic characteristics of a site.

-LaBella Civil Engineer, Jared Pantella, breaks down the evolution of stormwater regulations from Maryland, North Carolina, Pennsylvania, Virginia, and Ohio over the last seven years highlighting where these regulations stand today, and what to expect should they make their way to your state.
+LaBella Civil Engineer, Jared Pantella, PE, breaks down the evolution of stormwater regulations from Maryland, North Carolina, Pennsylvania, Virginia, and Ohio over the last seven years, highlighting where these regulations stand today and what to expect should they make their way to your state.

 - The vegetated area receiving the runoff must be equal to or greater than the disconnected impervious surface.